Rachnerd/angular2/README.md

 //usage in template {{value}}
 ```

-The more people available the more logs should show up.
+The more people available the more logs will show up.
 Every time
 change detection kicks in, the template gets reloaded and the get method
 for _changeDetectionString gets called.